-I remember having a sex education class at school where the teacher gave us a small pocket-sized calendar and told us to track our cycles every month by circling the days when we had our period.
-I started that day and have been doing it ever since although 2 years ago I discovered the convenience of using an app.
-Clue
+I remember having a sex education class at school where the teacher gave us a small pocket-sized calendar.
+She told us to track our cycles every month by circling the days when we had our period.
+I started that day and have been doing it ever since.
+However, 2 years ago I discovered the convenience of using an app.

 Throw away the thermometer